 In the morning, we drive to Laifengshan Park, the largest park in the city.
 We should get a better chance to try the Brown-winged Parrotbill, other birds we can expect here including Silver Pheasant, Black-breasted Thrush, Slender-billed Oriole, and Maroon Oriole.
 After a short birding in the park, we will complete a 2-hour journey to Yinjiang, a small county border with Myanmar.

-we will mainly focus on the reed marshes and benchland of Dayingjiang River this afternoon.
-If we are lucky, we may seek out several River Terns although it can be difficult as there are only around 10 terns visit this area every winter.
+we will mainly focus on the reed marshes and benchland of the Dayingjiang River this afternoon.
+If we are lucky, we may seek out several River Terns although it can be difficult as there are only around 10 terns that visit this area every winter.
 Other species we hope to encounter this afternoon including Indian Spot-billed Duck, Small Pratincole, River Lapwing, Little Ringed Plover, Temminck's Stint, Coppersmith Barbet, Alexandrine Parakeet, Red-breasted Parakeet, Blossom-headed Parakeet, Striated Grassbird, Rufescent Prinia, Grey-breasted Prinia, Grey-throated Martin, Asian Barred Owlet, Dusky Warbler, Collared Myna, Great Myna, Citrine Wagtail, Paddyfield Pipit, Little Bunting, etc.

 Day 6: Yinjiang & surrounds (Sudian Township).